JustinOros/anker-shelly-bridge/docs/TESTING.md

 the unit to make it discoverable and it holds no persistent cloud connection.
 The F2000 / PowerHouse 767 works this way.
 Those devices publish nothing to Anker's MQTT broker and the broker refuses the subscription with `Unspecified error(128)`.
-They cannot be automation sources here — local Bluetooth access would need a different project (SolixBLE).
+They cannot be automation sources here.
+Local Bluetooth access would need a different project (SolixBLE).

 Discovery skips devices the cloud reports as disconnected before subscribing,